 The Writing Center is now offering a correspondence appointment option for UM-DeSoto students in addition to face-to-face and online/chat.
-By choosing correspondence, you can now select an appointment time, upload your assignment, and tutors will review it during the set time and provide feedback.
-You will not have to be present during that session.
-For example, if you have a class at 4 p.m. and are unable to make a face-to-face or online/chat appointment, you can still select a correspondence appointment during that time.
+By choosing correspondence, students can now select an appointment time and upload their assignment files.
+The writing consultant will review it during the set time and provide feedback.
+Students do not have to be present during that session.
+For example, if a student has a class at 4 p.m. and is unable to make a face-to-face or online/chat appointment, selecting a correspondence appointment during that time is an option.